Improve Your Opportunity for a Successful Whitetail Hunt at Heartland Lodge

 - Be cognizant of your scent trail on the way into your stand, especially the last 50 yards.
-Several times, hunters have been just micro-seconds away from pulling the trigger and a buck will cross their foot trail and without hesitation, be gone forever.
+Several times, hunters have been just micro-seconds away from pulling the trigger, a buck will cross their foot trail and without hesitation, be gone forever.
 If plausible, make the buck walk into one of your shooting lanes before crossing your scent trail.

 - Use your calls sparsely if at all.
-Check with your guide before hand to see what he recommends.
+Check with your guide beforehand to see what he recommends.
 Sometimes calling during the wrong time frame can send the deer in the opposite direction.
-Other times, such as early November, rattling and grunting can be highly affective if you are in the right location.
+Other times, such as early November, rattling and grunting can be highly effective if you are in the right location.

 - Another factor that needs to be considered when you call is the location of the deer and your wind direction.
 9 out of 10 times a mature buck will try and get downwind of the call, especially when you rattle.
 I would not advise calling to a buck that is downwind or can easily get downwind of your location because you are more than likely going to get busted.
 It’s not unusual to get a second chance at a buck in the same stand if he doesn’t know you’re there the first go around.

 - Do not call at smaller bucks or does to see how they react.
 It will only educate deer and potentially lead to unnecessarily getting busted by other deer in the area.

 - We use a combination of different treestands and blinds.
-We have lock ons, ladderstands, ground blinds, permanent blinds and soft shell elevated blinds.
-If you have a stand preference, please let us know ahead of time.
+We have lock-ons, ladderstands, ground blinds, permanent blinds and soft-shell elevated blinds.
+If you have a stand preference or walking limitations, please let us know ahead of time.